 “A Jewish ‘Nature Preserve’: League of Nations Minority Protections in Nazi Upper Silesia, 1933-1937.”
-Central European History 46:1, March 2013
+Central European History 46:1, March 2013.

-“Democracy, Nationalism, and Self-Determination in Central Europe.”
+“Regionalism, Democracy, and National Self-Determination in Central Europe.”
 Review article for Contemporary European History 21:4, November 2012.

 “New Theories of Nationalism and the History of Opole” in: Bernard Linek, Krzysztof Tarka (eds.), Opole na przestrzeni wieków.
 Historiografia wobec nowych metod badania dziejów miasta [Opole Through the Centuries.
 Historiography in light of new research methods in urban studies], Opole 2008.